Six Questions to Consider

 5. Is it as calm as it seems?

-In 2025, there are clearly concerning portfolios, like CRE, with the massive volume of refinances in the next few; credit cards, where loss rates at smaller banks—outside the top 100—are at Crisis levels; and some auto portfolios.
+In 2025, there are clearly concerning portfolios, like CRE, with the massive volume of refinances in the next few years; credit cards, where loss rates at smaller banks—outside the top 100—are at Crisis levels; and some auto portfolios.
 Here, we want to address suppressed signals of trouble, and we’ll use mortgages as a prime example.

 In a recent Wall Street Journal column, Allysia Finley mentioned that in the prior year, only nine—NINE—new loans backed by the FHA were foreclosed within the first 12 months of their existence.6 That doesn’t seem like a problem.
 That sounds like good news since FHA borrowers tend to be marginal credits.
-Aren’t the almost zero foreclosures a sign that the housing market strong and effective credit risk management?

 Why so few foreclosures?
 Because there are programs to keep borrowers in their houses by delaying or reducing payments (and then adding the missed amounts to the borrower’s loan balance).
 For loans with minimum down payment of 3.5% of the price, the increase can easily put the property’s loan-to-value ratio (LTV) above 100%.
-And one thing we consistently find is that when LTV goes above—or well above—100%, defaults rise further and recoveries are lower.

-However, such programs leave feedback loop about the health of a market dangling like an arm just after rotator cuff surgery.
 They suppress negative feedback about the health of the housing market and these borrowers.
 These borrowers are already struggling in good times and will struggle even more in bad times, when they’re joined by other marginal borrowers who are weakened by the economy.
-Note that the former group did not exist prior to The Crisis and mortgage losses in many markets were without historical precedent.
-How their presence and current weak status affects overall housing in a new downturn is unknown but worth considering.

 6. Are all innovations positive, especially for lenders?

 We like to think that, despite temporary challenges, society and the economy tend to change in positive ways.
 But that’s not always the case.
 New pathologies arise and, for our purposes, affect creditworthiness, too.
-Increased illicit drug use and overdose epidemics are relatively new and haven’t had positive effects for society and the economy, including on the users’ creditworthiness.

 We simply note that the world is different since the last long and deep downturn, and it’s not necessarily better.8 Changes in economic policies, like new, high tariffs increase uncertainty and affect different industries and regions differently.
-These innovations may increase the frequency of defaults and severity of losses beyond what we would anticipate if—as they say in the military—we’re preparing to fight the last war.

-7. What should a banker do with the answers to these questions?
+What should a banker do with the answers to these questions?

 Remember that risk management involves: